 The school website contains a lot of information such as the school calendar, notices and educational links.
 Do make use of it to support your child’s / ward’s learning in school.

-Finally, I would like to take this opportunity to wish everyone a meaningful year ahead that is filled with joy and good health.
+We look forward to fostering a strong partnership with you and on behalf of the school, I would like to take this opportunity to wish everyone a meaningful year ahead that is filled with joy and good health.

-Irene Ng (Dr)
+Dr Irene Ng